thalismind/pixelize/README.md

 ## Creating a Palette Image

 For fixed palette mode, create an image containing the colors you want to use.
 Each color should be represented by at least one pixel.
 The order of colors doesn't matter, and you can use any arrangement of the colors in the image.

+## HuggingFace Spaces

+This application is also available as a HuggingFace Space.
+You can try it out directly in your browser without any installation required.

 ## License